Have you ever had a sewing machine? Do you know how fun this thing can be?

 This is not an unimportant fact since the type of machine depends on what you are going to do!

 Maybe you want to do embroidery!
 There are machines specialized for this type of work!

-Choosing the machine that fits your need is the most important thing.
+Choosing a machine that fits your needs is the most important thing.

 Next is the money.
 Before you pick out and buy your sewing machine, decide how much money you want to spend on it!